 While the City's businesses are slowly making it out of the pandemic, the future remains uncertain.
 It was grant money that helped bridge the difficult times in 2020-2021.
-Grants in the short term could still be used for rent and payroll.
-Additionally, grants will also help our businesses remain competitive with DC businesses nearby (DC businesses have access to a \$50K per year grant fund through the Great Streets Grant).
-Grants made to small businesses within Takoma Park could be used for business expansion, business improvements, the introduction of new products or services, and to meet other needs.
-The Old Takoma Business Association has an online grant application, scoring system and mechanism for distributing money to run such a program for the City of Takoma Park.
+This grant funding amount will be prioritized for those businesses who opened during the pandemic and may have been ineligible for pandemic-related business assistance, as well as businesses located in areas not served by Takoma Park's two business associations.
+Grants in the short term could be used for rent, payroll, business expansion, business improvements, the introduction of new products or services, and to meet other needs.

-Scholarships for Recreation Programs - \$500,000

-3.6 Healthy Childhood Environments: Child Care

-The funds will be used to fund resident scholarships for recreation programs, increasing the cost coverage and number of scholarships.
+Scholarships for Recreation Programs - \$500,000 3.6 Healthy Childhood Environments: Child Care The funds will be used to fund resident scholarships for recreation programs, increasing the cost coverage and number of scholarships.
 This will allow residents to participate that are unable to pay for services and programs.
 This is a continuation of an existing program.